Frequently Asked Questions (F.A.Q.)

 Listed below are some of the reasons you may be responsible to pay for a portion of your child’s assessment charges: Some insurance plans require an office visit “co-pay”, which means you will pay your co-pay amount for each clinician that your child see’s at our clinic, on the date that your child is seen.
 Some plans require a “co-insurance”, in which case Rosenberg Center will submit the claims for your child’s testing appointments to your insurance plan, the claim will be processed, and your plan will communicate to Rosenberg Center what your co-insurance responsibility is.
 You will then receive a bill from Rosenberg Center for that amount.

 Some plans require an annual “deductible” be met prior to claims being paid for by your insurance company.
 In this case, your plan will process our claims, and instead of paying the claims, they will notify Rosenberg Center of your deductible amount.
-You will then receive a bill from Rosenberg Center for that amount.
+You will receive a bill from Rosenberg Center for that amount.
 Is testing for learning disability covered by insurance?

 No. Currently, Health Insurance does not cover testing for learning disability.
 The cost for testing of learning disability is the patient’s responsibility.
 Rosenberg Center contracts with an individual who is licensed and trained to administer, score, and interpret testing for learning disability.
 While our contracted education consultant is licensed and trained, he is not considered a clinical practitioner, therefore we are unable to file claims to health insurance for testing that he administers.